pavelvichev/Razor/README.md

-# Проєкт "Управління користувачами з використанням SQL-запитів та Entity Framework в Razor Pages"
+# Project "User management using SQL queries and Entity Framework in Razor Pages"
-Це приклад проєкту, який демонструє, як додавати та видаляти користувачів з використанням SQL-запитів та Entity Framework в ASP.NET Core Razor Pages. Проєкт використовує технологію Razor Pages в якості підходу до створення веб-інтерфейсу, а також Entity Framework в якості ORM (Object-Relational Mapping) для взаємодії з базою даних.
+This is a sample project that demonstrates how to add and remove users using SQL queries and the Entity Framework in ASP.NET Core Razor Pages.
+The project uses Razor Pages technology as an approach to creating a web interface, as well as Entity Framework as an ORM (Object-Relational Mapping) for interaction with the database.

-## Основні функції проєкту
+## The main functions of the project
-- Додавання нових користувачів до бази даних з використанням SQL-запитів та Entity Framework.
+- Adding new users to the database using SQL queries and Entity Framework.
-- Видалення існуючих користувачів з бази даних з використанням SQL-запитів та Entity Framework.
+- Deleting existing users from the database using SQL queries and Entity Framework.
-- Відображення списку користувачів з бази даних.
+- Displaying the list of users from the database.
-- Використання Razor Pages для створення інтерфейсу користувача з можливістю додавання та видалення користувачів.
+- Using Razor Pages to create a user interface with the ability to add and remove users.
-- Використання Entity Framework для взаємодії з базою даних та виконання SQL-запитів для додавання та видалення користувачів.
+- Using Entity Framework to interact with the database and execute SQL queries to add and remove users.